stillwrinkled/meta_mms/README.md

 ```
 https://github.com/wannaphong/ttsmms/tree/main
 ```
-This open source project works with Text-to-speech with The Massively Multilingual Speech (MMS) project.
+This open source project works for Text-to-speech with Meta's The Massively Multilingual Speech (MMS) project.
 When you reach here, try and open "support_list.txt", massive list of all the languages that MMS supports.
-For example: hin for Hindi.
+For example: hin is for Hindi.

 step 2:
 ```